 The best approach is to prepare for the meeting in the same thorough way that you should prepare for any job interview.
 This means conducting extensive research of the organization and its products/services, challenges, achievements and competition.

-You should be ready to discuss your career trajectory and ideally where you would like to head from this point forward.
+You should be ready to discuss your career path and, ideally, where you would like to head from this point forward.
 You should also be ready to itemize assets and strengths that have enabled you to add value in various projects and roles.
 Be prepared to cite specific examples or tell stories that demonstrate actions taken and results generated.

 One advantage of a less formal interview is that you can ask some questions early on to learn more about prospective opportunities since you may not have been given a formal job description.
 Asking questions like "Can you tell me a bit more about why you've reached out to me to schedule this meeting?" or "You've mentioned some potential changes in your operation, can you tell me a bit more how someone like me might fit into that picture?" early on will help you to develop a clearer idea about which of your assets might best meet the employer's needs.
 It will also help clarify whether you are interested in the job.